elijaharch/telegram-rss-bot/README.md

 - Add your Telegram bot token to the .env file.
 - Configure RSS feeds and Telegram channels in the script.
 - Run the bot to start monitoring and posting updates.

-## Contributing
-Contributions are welcome!
-Fork the repository, create a branch, and submit a pull request with your improvements.